[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 This way, you can easily change a local variable instead of changing your resources.
 Of course, for this to be really reusable and dynamic, you should use variables for all resource parameters, and the for_each in the dynamic block should also happen on a variable.

-Terraform dynamic block examples
+Terraform dynamic block use case examples

 Let’s see examples of using Terraform dynamic blocks in resource blocks and a data source